A log resolution for the theta divisor of a hyperelliptic curve: Properties of Abel-Jacobi maps and addition maps

 \section{Properties of Abel-Jacobi maps and addition maps}

-In this section, as a preparation for the proofs of Proposition \ref{prop: chain of addition maps} and Proposition \ref{prop: chain of Abel Jacobi maps}, we establish some basic properties of the map $\gamma_{i,j}:C_{2i}\times \bP^{j-i} \to C_{2j}$ from \eqref{eqn: the chain of maps to symmetric products} and of the Abel-Jacobi map $\delta_j: C_{2j} \to \Jac(C)$.
+In this section, let $C$ be a hyperelliptic curve of genus $g=2n+1$.
+As a preparation for the proofs of Proposition \ref{prop: chain of addition maps} and \ref{prop: chain of Abel Jacobi maps}, we establish some basic properties of the map $\gamma_{i,j}:C_{2i}\times \bP^{j-i} \to C_{2j}$ from \eqref{eqn: the chain of maps to symmetric products} and of the Abel-Jacobi map $\delta_j: C_{2j} \to \Jac(C)$.
 In particular, their conormal bundles are calculated in terms of the secant bundles over symmetric products of $\bP^1$.
-In fact, it is known that the conormal bundle of the Abel-Jacobi map can be described in terms of Steiner bundles (see \cite[Theorem 1.1]{Ein91}).
+In fact, it is known that the conormal bundle of the Abel-Jacobi map of any curve can be described in terms of Steiner bundles (see \cite[Theorem 1.1]{Ein91}).
 For our purpose, it is more natural to use secant bundles.